ahad-iftikhar/node-catch-async/README.md

 # node-catch-async

 A package for node.js to get rid of try-catch block.
-Just wrap your function within this funtion and write asynchronous code withour any worri.
+Just wrap your function within this funtion and write asynchronous code without any worri.
 It will automatically catch your error.

 ## Installation